lucianux/english/A1/README.md

 Remember we cannot use short forms in positive short answers.
 For example: "Are you happy? -Yes, I,m (NOO) -Yes, I am (YESS)"

-- Helper:
-They = People and things
+### Tips

--- We use 'he' for a man, 'she' for a woman and 'it' for a thing.
+- We use 'they' for people and for things.
 Examples:
-He's a little boy.
-She's beautiful.
-I like this TV.
-It's very big.
--- We use 'they' for people and for things.
-Examples:
-I love Sara and Jonas.
+  - I love Sara and Jonas.
 They are my friends.
-I love these chairs.
+  - I love these chairs.
 They are very beautiful.

-- Don’t forget the subject
--- We always need a subject before the verb.
+- We use 'he' for a man, 'she' for a woman and 'it' for a thing.
 Examples:
+  - He's a little boy.
+  - She's beautiful.
+  - I like this TV.
+It's very big.
+- Don’t forget the subject: We always need a subject before the verb.
+Examples:
-It is cold.
+  - It is cold.
 (NOT Is cold.)
-Sally is a wonderful woman.
+  - Sally is a wonderful woman.
 (NOT Is a wonderful woman.)

-- Contractions or short forms
--- We use ‘m, ‘s and ‘re with personal pronouns (I, you, he, etc.)
+- Contractions or short forms.
+We use ‘m, ‘s and ‘re with personal pronouns (I, you, he, etc.).
 Examples:
-I’m sad.
+  - I’m sad.
-You’re tired.
+  - You’re tired.
-She’s from Scotland.
+  - She’s from Scotland.
--- But we can also use ‘s with names.
+- But we can also use ‘s with names.
 Examples:
-Laura’s beautiful.
+  - Laura’s beautiful.
-London’s an expensive city.
+  - London’s an expensive city.

 - Contractions in short answers
 -- We can only use contractions in negative short answers.
 Not in positive short answers.